buerokratt/Ruuter/samples/general/max-recursions.md

-# Executions limit
+# Max recursions

-The executions limit is for executing step a specific number of times and avoiding infinite loops.
+The max recursions is for executing step a specific number of times and avoiding infinite loops.
 It can be specified for each step.
-When a step has reached its maximum executions, Ruuter will continue from a next step that was not in a loop.
-Executions limit can also be defined in an application.yml, but that will apply to all the steps.
+When a step has reached its maximum recursions, Ruuter will continue from a next step that was not in a loop.
+Max recursions can also be defined in an application.yml, but that will apply to all the steps.
-Step specific executions limit overrides the one defined in an application.yml file.
+Step specific max recursions overrides the one defined in an application.yml file.

-### Examples of using step specific executions limit
+### Examples of using step specific max recursions

 #### First Example